gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \sectionmark{Models, hypotheses, and permutations for 2 sample means}

-There appears to be some evidence that the *Unattractive* group is getting higher average lengths of sentences from the prisoner "jurors" than the *Average* group, but we want to make sure that the difference is real -- that there is evidence to reject the assumption that the means are the same "in the population".
+There appears to be some evidence that the *casual* clothing group is getting higher average overtake distances than the *commute* group of observations, but we want to try to make sure that the difference is real -- that there is evidence to reject the assumption that the means are the same "in the population".
 First, a ***null hypothesis***^[The hypothesis of no difference that is typically generated in the hopes of